octopus-network/octopus-appchain-anchor/README.md

 When this contract receives an `appchain message` which indicates that the corresponding appchain has switched to a new `era`, this contract should:

 * Create a new (empty) `validator set` for the given `era`.
+* Copy the whole state of the `validator set` of the previous `era` of the given `era`.
+* Unbond the validators who are marked as `unbonding`:
+  * Remove all delegators of the `validator` from the `validator set`.
+The lock period of the decreased delegation will start from the start time of next `era` and last for the duration of `unlock_period_of_delegator_deposit` of `protocol settings`, before the delegator can withdraw the unbonded delegation.
+  * Remove the `validator` from the `validator set`.
+The lock period of the unbonded stake will start from the start time of next `era` and last for the duration of `unlock_period_of_validator_deposit` of `protocol settings`, before the validator can withdraw the unbonded stake.
+* Unbond the validators who are marked as `auto_unbonding` (refer to [Distribute reward of era](#distribute-reward-of-era)):
+  * Remove all delegators of the `validator` from the `validator set`.
+The lock period of the decreased delegation will start from the start time of next `era` and last for the duration of `unlock_period_of_delegator_deposit` of `protocol settings`, before the delegator can withdraw the unbonded delegation.
+  * Remove the `validator` from the `validator set`.
+The lock period of the unbonded stake will start from the start time of next `era` and last for the duration of `unlock_period_of_validator_deposit` of `protocol settings`, before the validator can withdraw the unbonded stake.
-* Restore the state of the `validator set` by sequentially applying all staking histories happened by the time of this `appchain message` is received.
+* Restore the state of the `validator set` by sequentially applying all staking histories happened by the time of this `appchain message` is received (that is the staking histories happened from the last `era` was switched).

 During this process: